boazsegev/plezi-website/docs/guides/json-autodispatch.html.md

 * The JSON object's property `'event'`, is routed to a method with the same name on the server (both on the Ruby server and the Javascript client).

+    This means that the `'event'` property for websocket messages is mostly equivilant to the `params[:id]` property for Http requests ([both will invoke the same method](http://www.plezi.io/docs/routes#the-id-parameter)) - allowing use to easily support a graceful fallback to Asynchronous Javascript and JSON (AJAJ).

     i.e. an event named `'auth'` will invoke the method `auth` and pass the method `auth` a single Hash parameter containing the JSON data.

     Ruby: